ALCB 400E: LITERARY LIP-READING

 Method(s) of Instruction

-During periods of instruction the student will be watching and interpreting other students as they model speechreading materials, usually paragraphs from contemporary novels and other sources;
+The student will watch and interpret other students as they model speechreading materials, usually paragraphs from contemporary novels and other sources

-the student will be modeling speechreading materials in a manner consistent with optimizing communication for a hard of hearing listener; the student will be listening to lectures and discussions pertinent to the topics of speechreading, hearing loss, listening in challenging environments, managing speakers in conversation and group settings to maximize understanding by hard of hearing listeners.
-Students will engage in frequent group discussions in a book-group style, for the purpose of highlighting different aspects of lip-reading challenges.
+The student will listen to lectures and discussions pertinent to the topics of speechreading, hearing loss, listening in challenging environments, managing speakers in conversation and group settings to maximize understanding by hard of hearing listeners

 Representative Text(s) and Other Materials